LLNL/SSAPy/docs/source/contribution_guide.rst

 descriptive message so that others, who might be looking at your changes later (in a year or maybe two), would understand the rationale behind them.

-Now, you can make your changes while keeping the ``develop`` branch pure.
+Now, you can make your changes while keeping the ``main`` branch pure.
 Edit a few files and commit them by running:

 .. code-block:: console